LizarddFish/Starbase/Heading+Pitch v2.5/README.md

-for the most part this is a standard ISAN installation, apart from the fact that you will need variables I, J, and K in a memory chip and a text panel called Heading in your cockpit.
+For the most part this is a standard ISAN installation, apart from the fact that you will need variables I, J, and K in a memory chip and a text panel called Heading in your cockpit.
 You can still replace XX, YY, and ZZ in the code with :X, :Y, and :Z if you wish to use other addons such as Archaegeo's Waypoint addon.
 To use the Heading+Pitch addon, the modified ISAN version will need to be installed on an advanced chip.